 Measurement is key in cybersecurity risk management.
 By using the right tools and techniques, organizations can better understand their risk and take the necessary steps to reduce it.
 They can help protect themselves from the growing threat of cyberattacks by doing so.

 Cybersecurity risk management is a complex process, but organizations can measure their cybersecurity risk and take steps to reduce it by using the right tools and techniques.
+It also never hurts to hire someone who has completed a cyber security course.
 They can help protect themselves from the growing threat of cyberattacks by doing so.
 No matter how likely something is to occur, it is important to measure it so that steps can be taken to reduce the risk.

 For example, the coronavirus has nothing to do with IT and cybersecurity.
 Still, good risk management accounted for pandemics even before they hit us and had business continuity plans, resiliency, and contingency plans in place.
 Identify all risk items, classify them, and then design a mitigation plan or choose to ignore a threat or risk knowingly.